Exact Convergence Rate Analysis of the Independent Metropolis-Hastings Algorithms: Introduction

 We believe both Q1 and Q2 would be of both theorist and practitioner's interest.
 First of all, most of the present MCMC convergence theories focus on the upper bound of the convergence speed.
 Thus it is natural to ask for a sharp upper bound, or a useful lower bound.
 Secondly, an a priori bound for the convergence rate would be very helpful for users to evaluate the computation cost, or choose a fast MCMC algorithm among many candidates before implementing them all.
-Lastly, it seems Q2 has not been seriously discussed and studied before.
-At first glance, \ref{eqn:geometric ergodic} seems to suggest that every point has the same convergence rate $r$.
-However, it only shows every point has convergence rate upper-bounded by $r$.
-The following example shows different initializations may have significantly different convergence rates. \begin{example}[Markov Chain on Three Points] Let $\Phi$ be a Markov chain on state space $\mathcal X = \{x_1, x_2, x_3\}$ with transition matrix:
+Finally, but perhaps more importantly, the convergence speed analysis for different initializations is an interesting, important but overlooked question from both a mathematical and an algorithmic point of view.
+Mathematically, studying convergence rates for different initializations is quite natural after studying the worst-case convergence rates.
+Algorithmically, convergence analysis for different initializations provides guidance for MCMC users directly, as a carefully chosen initialization can significantly speed up the algorithm.
+Unfortunately, it seems Q2 has not been seriously discussed and studied before (perhaps except the very recent work by Lubetzky and Sly \cite{lubetzky2020fast} in the context of Ising Models).